gibbonweb/Briefpapier/README.md

 1. [Install Pdftk](http://www.pdflabs.com/docs/install-pdftk/).
 1. Clone Briefpapier to your hard drive and build it.
 Alternatively, just [get the binary](https://github.com/downloads/gibbonweb/Briefpapier/Briefpapier.dmg) and put it in your Applications folder.
 1. There is no third step.

+## Caveats / Limitations:

+1. German GUI.
+Feel free to i18n'ize and L10n'ize the sh*t out of it.
+I just need it in German. ;)
+1. Supposedly only works with single page input for now.
+Everything else is untested and entirely up to `pdftk`.
+See their manfile or just try it out to find out more. ;)